mikhmha/MPGame/README.md

 - the player in the browser would basically play the role of a dungeon master - they have a birds eye view of the level and can deploy/schedule resources to locate and impede the other players progress
 - other player (UE4 client) is basically playing a 3D real-time game where they have to succesfully navigate through a level while evading the watchful gaze of the dungeon master
 - the dungeon master wouldn't always have a visual on the other players location. they can utilize resources to reveal the player location for short periods of time. resources could be stuff like dropping radar in a small region for a period of time, or a full map scan. resources could be on cool downs or limited to X uses per round.
-- the game would be built around latency and asynchronous gameplay
+- the game would be built around latency and asynchronous networking

 # Why make one player play through browser?